Arkpointt/gangware/docs/guides/enhanced_server_detection.md

 The implementation has been verified to:
 - ✅ Import successfully
 - ✅ Create proper masks with configurable parameters
-- ✅ Integrate with existing auto_sim detection logic
+- ✅ Integrate with existing debug detection logic
 - ✅ Maintain backward compatibility
 - ✅ Provide comprehensive error handling and logging